International New Translation Workshop: Tales of the Sun

 International New Translation Workshop: Chienne(S)

-By Marie-Ève Milot & Marie-Claude St-Laurent | Translated by Rhiannon Collett
+By Marie-Ève Milot & Marie-Claude St-Laurent

 On her 30th birthday a woman locks herself in her apartment.
-Paralyzed by fear, she examines the shards of her life with a mysterious young woman.
+Paralysed by fear, she examines the shards of her life with a mysterious young woman.
 This is a poetic and raw portrait of anxiety disorders and their causes.

 Created with extensive research with le Centre d’études sur le stress humain, Chienne(s) was produced by Le Centre du Théâtre d’Aujourd’hui (CTD’A).
 The production was presented at la Salle Jean-Claude-Germain to sold out houses at Montreal’s Centre du théatre d’aujourd’hui.

 Marie-Ève Milot & Marie-Claude St-Laurent are the Artistic Directors of Théâtre de l’Affamée.
 Mandated to invest in a (re) new Feminist/feminine theatre, they create complex characters that can be identified outside the binary mode of gender, question normativity and provoke new possibilities.
-Active members of Femmes pour l’Équité en Théâtre (F.E.T.), they co-wrote the revue Jeu action cry, addressing the under-representation of women in theatre, and created reference documents for students and faculty about the under-representation of women and the systems that marginalise them.
+Active members of Femmes pour l’Équité en Théâtre (F.E.T.), they co-wrote the Jeu magazine cry t action, addressing the under-representation of women in theatre, and created reference documents for students and faculty about the under-representation of women and the systems that marginalize them.
+They have written 8 works together including Cour à scrap – Portrait d’une famille reconstituée, Débranchée (Unplugged) (shortlisted for the prix Louise-LaHaye 2017) and Guérilla de l’ordinaire, (shortlisted for the prix Michel-Tremblay 2020).
+Their essay La coalition de la robe, co-written with Marie-Claude Garneau, was published in Editions du remue-ménage in 2017.
+Théâtre de l’Affamée

 Rhiannon Collett